top of page

 Three years!
 We ran it from 2020- 2023 during the pandemic.

-Since our little food pantry was outside and open 24 hours a day, we were able to fill the gaps in the food system.
-It was a place people could go to get food when all other food banks were closed.
-I would see cars stopping at 10pm, and lots of people came first thing in the morning and throughout the day.
+The project prevented a ton of food waste and our neighbors donated food to it most days.
+The overall messaging was: Take what you need, leave what you can. â€‹Since it was outside and open 24 hours a day, we were able to fill the gaps in the food system.
+It was a place people could go to get food when the 2 local food banks in Berkeley were closed.

 Who used it?